Andrew Henderson

 • A copy of your appointment’s confirmation letter.

-Documents you need to provide as a spouse of foreign origin of a citizen of India or spouse of foreign origin of an OCI Cardholder –
+The documents you need to provide as a spouse of a foreign citizen or an Overseas Citizen of India cardholder are:

-(i) Registered marriage certificate; and
+(i) Registered marriage certificate.

-(ii) In the case of the spouse of an Indian citizen – a copy of the Indian Passport of the spouse or a copy of the Domicile Certificate or Nativity Certificate issued by
+(ii) In the case of the spouse of an Indian citizen – a copy of the Indian Passport of the spouse or a copy of the Domicile Certificate or Nativity Certificate issued by the Competent Authority in respect of the Indian spouse or any other proof substantiating the status of the spouse as being an Indian citizen.

 Each applicant should bear in mind that immigration officials might ask for further documentation.
 However, it’s still on a case-to-case basis, and it depends upon the category under which they’re applying for their OCI.